SDG 15 – Life on Land , Mataora Whenua

 International collaborations and impact

-The publications had over 4,600 citations, with a signification emphasis on research related to endangered species, conservation management and biodiversity.
+The publications were predominantly in the areas of Agricultural and Biological Sciences, and Environmental Science, with a signification emphasis on research related to endangered species, biodiversity, animal welfare and conservation management.

 Collaboration on the SDGs for more SDG15 statistics